-- 7.1 Where it is decided that all alternatives have been exhausted and termination of the employee's contract of employment should be considered, advice must be sought from the Schools HR Team, as in the case of all dismissals. - 7.2 Circumstances in which consideration may be given to terminating an employee's services include:- - where the OHU determine that an employee is permanently unfit to carry out the duties of their present post or any other comparable employment within school (where this is available), and the employee does not wish to pursue ill health retirement: - where the OHU determine that an employee is permanently unfit to carry out the duties of their present post but is fit for other comparable employment within school (where this is available) and all other employment alternatives have been considered, including modifications to the work place and/or working practices, but no such comparable employment has been identified; - where the employee does not agree with the medical opinion with regard to permanent unfitness; - where the employee has been advised to seek ill health retirement on the basis of medical advice but refuses to do so; - where the OHU is unable to reach a decision on permanent unfitness; - where neither OHU nor the employee are able to indicate a return to work date in the foreseeable future; - 7.3 In these circumstances a report will be made to the Governors' Attendance and Dismissal Committee or Headteacher (where the Governing Board has delegated the power to make dismissal decisions to the Headteacher).
-The Committee will consider whether to monitor the case further or to take a decision to terminate services on the grounds of permanent or temporary incapacity, having regard to the circumstances of the case, and the factors set out at section 7.
-The procedure to be followed at the meeting is outlined at Appendix A.
+- 8.1 Where it is decided that all alternatives have been exhausted and termination of the employee's contract of employment should be considered, advice must be sought from the Schools HR Team. - 8.2 Circumstances in which consideration may be given to terminating an employee's services include: - where OHU determine that an employee is permanently unfit to carry out the duties of their present post or any other comparable employment within school (where this is available), and the employee does not wish to pursue ill health retirement; - where OHU determine that an employee is permanently unfit to carry out the duties of their present post but is fit for other comparable employment within school (where this is available) and all other employment alternatives have been considered, including modifications to the work place and/or working practices, but no such comparable employment has been identified or it has been rejected by the employee; - where the employee does not agree with the medical opinion with regard to permanent incapacity for work; - where the employee has been advised to seek ill health retirement on the basis of medical advice but refuses to do so; - where OHU is unable to reach a decision on permanent incapacity for work; - where neither OHU nor the employee are able to indicate a return to work date in the foreseeable future and the School is unable to continue to sustain the absence.

+- 8.3 In these circumstances a report will be made to the Governors' Attendance and Dismissal Committee or Headteacher (where the Governing Board has delegated the power to make dismissal decisions to the Headteacher).
+The Committee will consider whether to monitor the case further or to take a decision to terminate services on the grounds of capability owing to ill health, having regard to the circumstances of the case, and the action taken during the Sickness Absence Review Procedure.
+The procedure to be followed at the meeting is outlined at Appendix A. - 8.4 Any appeal against dismissal by the Attendance and Dismissals Committee will be heard by the Appeals Committee.
+The procedure to be followed at the meeting is outlined at Appendix A. The appeal outcome will be final.
+There will be no further right of appeal against dismissal.